-The topic is important for IAS Exam, hence this article will be talking about FRBM act in detail which will be useful for civil services exam.
+The topic is important for IAS Exam, hence this article will be talking about the FRBM act in detail which will be useful for the civil services exam.

 |Aspirants can check their preparation by subscribing to UPSC Prelims Test Series 2020 now!!